Did you know Holland was named one of “America’s Prettiest Towns” by Forbes Magazine! See for yourself what makes this town so special!

 Did you know The Big Red Lighthouse is Michigan's most photographed lighthouse?
 For a great view of Big Red, travel to Holland State Park Beach Parking lot and walk along the boardwalk to the north pier (wheelchair accessible).

-You can also view Big Red from Mt.
+You can also view Big Red (the Holland Lighthouse) from Mt.
 Pisgah, where the dune stair case takes you 157 feet above sea level.
 There's lots of info and directions below about that.

-Be sure to reserve your spot early as they fill up quickly in the summer, especially close to holidays.
-Visit the Michigan State Park and Harbor Reservations website to book.
+Be sure to reserve your camping spot early as they fill up quickly in the summer, especially close to holidays.
+Visit the Michigan State Park and Harbor Reservations to book.

 The Lake Macatawa campground is a traditional campground offering 211 campsites, the Beach Campground is tucked between sand dunes with 98 paved campsites and 31 full hook-up sites.
 Nice restrooms available.

-Both campgrounds are within 50’ of swimming beaches and Lake Macatawa Campground is only ½ mile from Lake Michigan.
+Both campgrounds are within 50 feet of swimming beaches and Lake Macatawa Campground is only a half mile from Lake Michigan.

-Holland State Park Headquarters is located near 3rd street right after you pass the sign for Holland State Park-see map below.
+Holland State Park Headquarters is located near 3rd street right after you pass the sign for Holland State Park.
 It is a great place to obtain brochures, a map of the area and ask questions.

 2238 3rd Ave, Holland, MI 49424.
 (Off Ottawa Beach Road)